NERSC/timemory/docs/features.md

 ## Cache Information

-TiMemory provides method on Linux, Windows, and macOS to query the size of L1, L2, and L3 cache.
+Timemory provides method on Linux, Windows, and macOS to query the size of L1, L2, and L3 cache.
 A `get_max()` function is provided for convenience as some systems (e.g. KNL) do not have an L3 cache.

 > Namespace: `tim::ert::cache_size`